philipturner/swift-colab/README.md

 %install '.package(url: "https://github.com/pvieito/PythonKit", .branch("master"))' PythonKit
 ```

 Upon restarting the runtime, remember to rerun the `%install` command for each package.
 This command tells the Swift interpreter that the package is ready to be imported.
 It runs much more quickly than the first time through, because Swift-Colab utilizes cached build products from the previous Jupyter session.
-You can even see this mechanism in action by redundantly importing the same package.
+Try testing this mechanism by redundantly importing the same package.
 Make sure both commands match character-for-character!

 ```swift
 %install '.package(url: "https://github.com/pvieito/PythonKit", .branch("master"))' PythonKit